Roomy interior, massive trunk, extensive standard and optional features list, smooth and quiet ride, contemporary styling.

 The manufacturer provided Edmunds this vehicle for the purposes of evaluation.

-2010 Ford Taurus Overview Edmunds experts have compiled a robust series of ratings and reviews for the 2010 Ford Taurus and all model years in our database.
+Is the 2010 Ford Taurus a good car?
+Edmunds experts have compiled a robust series of ratings and reviews for the 2010 Ford Taurus and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2010 Taurus featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

+How do people like the 2010 Ford Taurus?
 Consumer ratings and reviews are also available for the 2010 Ford Taurus and all its trim types.
-Overall, Edmunds users rate the 2010 Taurus 4.5 on a scale of 1 to 5 stars.
+Overall, Edmunds users rate the 2010 Taurus 4.4 on a scale of 1 to 5 stars.
 Edmunds consumer reviews allow users to sift through aggregated consumer reviews to understand what other drivers are saying about any vehicle in our database.
 Detailed rating breakdowns (including performance, comfort, value, interior, exterior design, build quality, and reliability) are available as well to provide shoppers with a comprehensive understanding of why customers like the 2010 Taurus.

 Review Over 40,000 miles driven in 2 years and not a single complaint.
 From the ground up this car is built to impress.
 You can tell that the Boeing influence was implemented in the front seat "cockpit" design.
 I still get compliments from people in parking lots who cannot believe it is a Taurus.
 I traded in my 2007 BMW 3 series and am sooo happy I did.
 I feel that the Taurus is more luxurious than my BMW was and is better on gas as well.
 If the Taurus ever does need to be worked on, it will be a fraction of the cost my of the BMW.
 Bravo, Ford!
 Bravo!